ArafathC/mean_copy/instructions/branch2.md

 Test again.
 What's going on?

-The last thing we need to do is define the `deleteTodo` function in `mainController`:
+The last thing we need to do is define the `deleteTodo` function in `TodoController`:

 ```javascript
 $scope.deleteTodo = function(todo_id){